ijnek/nao_interfaces-docs/sensor-msgs.rst

 JointPositions
 ==============

-Joint positions in each motor joint.
+Joint positions of each motor joint.

 .. code-block:: python